IntangibleMatter/intangiblematter.github.io/content/posts/2023/04/the-new-wave-of-the-future.md

 Like, *come on!* That's a fun song.
 Give it a listen.
 Please.

-#### Hollywood Baby.
+#### Hollywood Baby

 If you like guitar, give this one a check!
 It's got a strong electric guitar at the center of it, and the lyrics are a lot of fun.
 This song is one that really gets you pumping easily, with the upbeat tempo, distorted synths, heavy electric guitar and drums, it's one that definitely has a lot of mass appeal.